 If you are a new woodworker, you may have noticed that the dimensions of wood sold are not the actual lumber dimensions.
 Yep that’s right, your 2×4 actual size is not 2″ x 4″.
 Understanding the differences between nominal vs actual lumber will save you a lot of frustration and even money.
 This lumber size chart should help!

-Heading to a home improvement store to purchase lumber is already intimidating for many.
+Heading to a home improvement store, like The Home Depot or Lowes, to purchase lumber is already intimidating for many.
 Believe me, we’ve been there!

 What makes it even MORE confusing is the fact that the for 2×4 actual size is not 2 inches by 4 inches and a 1×2 is not 1 inch by 2 inches.
 Say what?!

 I would imagine there are a lot of people get confused when they try to figure out lumber dimensions, so I thought I’d break it down and lay out the differences and how they can affect woodworking projects.